Asia

 Best time: February to April for relatively drier conditions, though Singapore is workable year-round with heat-aware pacing.

-Singapore street scene in Bugis or Chinatown
+Singapore neighborhood in Bugis or Chinatown

 Photo by Adjoajo